gjeunen/reference_database_creator/README.md

 3. `--download-embl`: download sequence data from the [European Nucleotide Archive (ENA; EMBL)](https://www.ebi.ac.uk/ena/browser/home);
 4. `--download-mitofish`: download sequence data from the [MitoFish database](https://mitofish.aori.u-tokyo.ac.jp/);
 5. `--download-ncbi`: download sequence data from the [National Center for Biotechnology Information (NCBI)](https://www.ncbi.nlm.nih.gov/).
+6. `--download-midori`: download sequence data from the [MIDORI and MIDORI2 databases](https://www.reference-midori.info/download.php).

 **Module 2:** import downloaded data into CRABS format

-6. `--import`: import downloaded sequences or custom barcodes into CRABS format;
+7. `--import`: import downloaded sequences or custom barcodes into CRABS format;
-7. `--merge`: merge different CRABS-formatted files into a single file.
+8. `--merge`: merge different CRABS-formatted files into a single file.

 **Module 3:** extract amplicon regions through *in silico* PCR analysis

-8. `--in-silico-pcr`: extract amplicons from downloaded data by locating and removing primer-binding regions.
+9. `--in-silico-pcr`: extract amplicons from downloaded data by locating and removing primer-binding regions.

 **Module 4:** retrieve amplicons without primer-binding regions

-9. `--pairwise-global-alignment`: retrieve amplicons without primer-binding regions by aligning downloaded sequences to *in silico* extracted barcodes.
+10. `--pairwise-global-alignment`: retrieve amplicons without primer-binding regions by aligning downloaded sequences to *in silico* extracted barcodes.

 **Module 5:** curate and subset the local database via multiple filtering parameters

-10. `--dereplicate`: discard duplicate sequences;
+11. `--dereplicate`: discard duplicate sequences;
-11. `--filter`: discard sequences via multiple filtering parameters;
+12. `--filter`: discard sequences via multiple filtering parameters;
-12. `--subset`: subset the local database to retain or exclude specified taxonomic groups.
+13. `--subset`: subset the local database to retain or exclude specified taxonomic groups.

 **Module 6:** export the local database

-13. `--export`: export the CRABS-formatted database to various formats according to the requirements of the taxonomic classifier to be used.
+14. `--export`: export the CRABS-formatted database to various formats according to the requirements of the taxonomic classifier to be used.

 **Module 7:** post-processing functions to explore and provide a summary overview of the local reference database

-14. `--diversity-figure`: creates a horizontal bar chart displaying the number of species and sequences group per specified level included in the reference database;
+15. `--diversity-figure`: creates a horizontal bar chart displaying the number of species and sequences group per specified level included in the reference database;
-15. `--amplicon-length-figure`: creates a line chart depicting amplicon length distributions separated by taxonomic group;
+16. `--amplicon-length-figure`: creates a line chart depicting amplicon length distributions separated by taxonomic group;
-16. `--phylogenetic-tree`: creates a phylogenetic tree with barcodes from the reference database for a target list of species;
+17. `--phylogenetic-tree`: creates a phylogenetic tree with barcodes from the reference database for a target list of species;
-17. `--amplification-efficiency-figure`: creates a bar graph displaying mismatches in the primer-binding regions;
+18. `--amplification-efficiency-figure`: creates a bar graph displaying mismatches in the primer-binding regions;
-18. `--completeness-table`: creates a spreadsheet containing barcode availability for taxonomic groups.
+19. `--completeness-table`: creates a spreadsheet containing barcode availability for taxonomic groups.

 ### 5.1 Module 1: download data from online repositories